lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Similar non-mutating methods that return new values must be called using past participle: `let newList = oldList.sorted()`.
 Or present participle: `let newList = oldList.sortingLexicographically()`.

 Argument names follow rules for variable names.
-An engineer makes use of Swift syntax possibilities, for example: `func insert(_ element: Element, at index: Int)`.
+An engineer makes use of Swift syntax possibilities to make the full declaration a human-readable phrase.
+For example, `func insert(_ element: Element, at index: Int)` is nicely read `insert(someElement, at: someIndex)` at the call site.

 Factory method names start with the word "make".
-Both factory methods and initializers have their arguments as a list, conventionally it's not necessary for them to form phrases.
+Both factory methods and initializers have their arguments as a list of items, they are not required to form phrases.

 **Do**: